Poultry Science (POSC)

 Course topics will include molecular detection and identification of foodborne pathogens, the molecular response of foodborne pathogens to their environments, functional genomic approaches, and analysis of complex microbial communities.
 Lecture/discussion 3 hours per week.
 (Typically offered: Fall)

 Critical review of the current scientific literature pertaining to the field of poultry science.
 Oral reports.
 Recitation 1 hour per week.
-Prerequisite: Senior standing.
-(Typically offered: Fall and Spring)
+(Typically offered: Fall and Spring) May be repeated for up to 4 hours of degree credit.

 Thesis.
 Prerequisite: Graduate standing.
 (Typically offered: Fall, Spring and Summer) May be repeated for degree credit.